roytang/blog/content/posts/2007/09/lorwyn-some-other-cards-of-note.md

 **

 The elemental deck almost builds itself.
-(Most of the tribe decks do, actually) I hope one or both of the above rares are in the precon, that makes &#8217;em easier to get.
-With the elemental harbinger, I can see a toolbox-type elemental deck that can use various evoke elementals and giants like Nova Chaser to finish &#8217;em off.
+(Most of the tribe decks do, actually) I hope one or both of the above rares are in the precon, that makes &'em easier to get.
+With the elemental harbinger, I can see a toolbox-type elemental deck that can use various evoke elementals and giants like Nova Chaser to finish &'em off.
 Lots of possibilities here actually.
 Force of Savagery pops in for 9?
 Pandemonium?
 Fatal Frenzy?
-Elementals are hot, and I&#8217;m not talking about just the Flamekin.
+Elementals are hot, and I&'m not talking about just the Flamekin.

 **